 But they can be used in less formal communications like this blog and in some publicity material.

 It’s and its: incorrect use of apostrophes with ‘it’s’ and ‘its’ is widespread.
 Here’s the rule:

 It’s (with apostrophe) = is short for ‘it is’ or ‘it has’.

 Eg, ‘It’s Anna’s house’ or ‘it’s been snowing’.

 Its (with no apostrophe) is a possessive word.
 It means something belongs to something that’s neutral (not a person with a gender).

 Eg, Anna’s house (possessed by Anna) has its roof covered by scaffolding (the roof is possessed by the house).

-And remember, if you’re unsure, ask or check your organisation’s house style guide.
+And remember, if you’re unsure, check your organisation’s style guide or ask your manager.